-A new study out this month about the rate of emergency room injuries to kids from amusement park and rides is causing some parents to take greater safety measures when planning their summer fun.
-This study, the first of its kind to look at ER visit for kids injured on these rides, studied these statistics for a 20 years period.
+A new study out this month about the rate of emergency room injuries to kids from amusement parks and rides is causing some parents to take greater safety measures when planning their summer fun.
+This study, the first of its kind to look at ER visits for kids injured on these rides, studied these statistics for a 20 years period.

 There’s no reason to cancel the vacation plans or rip up those carnival tickets.
 There are just some safety tips to keep in mind when enjoying the thrills of summer at amusement parks and rides.

 First, look around.
 Take some time to look around the park and rides when you first arrive.
 Check for disclaimers, read signs, and safety notices.
 It may be tempting to find your favorite ride and get in line, but it is best to check out your surroundings before you do.
 Even if it is a carnival or fair you are familiar with, it is still advisable to check out the rides.
 Whether, transport and use have an incredible wearing effect on mechanics, materials, and equipment over time.
 Listen to how the rides sound and watch how they operate.